Sunset Beat

 Sunset Beat is an American television drama series.
-It ran only two episodes.
-The remaining four were broadcast in 1992.
+It ran only two episodes on the ABC television network in 1990.
+The remaining four were broadcast on ABC in 1992.

-It ran on the ABC Television Network in 1990 and 1992.

 The show centered around a group of Los Angeles Police Department officers working undercover as a motorcycle gang.
 They operate out of an abandoned fire station on Sunset Boulevard.

 The theme, "Sunset Beat", was composed by Clink Productions.